p-pavel/com.perikov.cql/articles/GeneralApproachToScalaSpecification.md

 the possibilities for providing specs not for traditional "mathematical" things but for business software design patterns.

-At that time I just played with the idea (reinventing tagless-final in the process :)) and didn't have any practical use for it, on of the reasons Agda being a bit esoteric beast.
+At that time I just played with the idea (reinventing tagless-final in the process :)) and didn't have any practical use for it, one of the reasons Agda being a bit of esoteric beast.

 Over the years, as I continued working in software development and with the emergence of Scala as a general-purpose language expressive enough to be used as a specification language, I became increasingly obsessed with the idea.
 Improved syntax and metaprogramming capabilities of Scala 3 made it a perfect candidate for the task.

-When looking at what happens in "business software" projects, such as reinventing the wheel repeatedly, oftenl lack of supported documentation, lack of knowledge sharing, and absence of formal specifications, I believe that using Scala as a specification, documentation and implementation language can potentially provide significant benefits.
+When looking at what happens in "business software" projects, such as reinventing the wheel repeatedly, often lack of supported documentation, lack of knowledge sharing, and absence of formal specifications, I believe that using Scala as a specification, documentation and implementation language can potentially provide significant benefits.

 Here are some quick philosophical notes on the topic, which I plan to expand upon.